BrainCircuitsBehaviorLab/village/docs/source/user_guide/alarms.md

 ### Alarms
 The system is designed to cover all potential scenarios, resulting in an extensive list of alarms.
 While many may never appear, some occur rarely but are critical.

-When an alarm is received, it is important to Always check the events log to determine which error occurred.
+When an alarm is received, it is important to always check the events log to determine which error occurred.
 If the error originates from the code, inspect the traceback to understand what happened.
-When it is not clear exactly what seccuence of events produced the alarm review the video recordings to identify the root cause (e.g., lighting, thresholds, dirt, hardware problem).
+When it is not clear what sequence of events produced the alarm, review the video recordings to identify the root cause (e.g., lighting, thresholds, dirt, hardware issues).

-To view the details of an error (including traceback when available):
+To view the details of an error (including the traceback when available):
 1. Open the `DATA` screen → `EVENTS`.
 2. Double-click the alarm row.